-Before we discuss how to repair an inverter it would be important for you to first get fully informed regarding how does an inverter worka.
-The following content walks you through both the aspects which can prove very useful to any electronic technician.
+Before we discuss how to repair an inverter it would be important for you to first get fully informed regarding the basic functioning of an inverter and its stages.
+The following content explains regarding the important aspects of an inverter.

 Stages of an Inverter

-As the name suggests DC to AC inverter is an electronic device which is able to convert a DC potential normally derived from a lead-acid battery into a stepped-up AC potential which may be quite comparable to the voltage that is found in our domestic AC Mains outlets.
+As the name suggests DC to AC inverter is an electronic device which is able to "invert" a DC potential normally derived from a lead-acid battery into a stepped-up AC potential.
+The output from an inverter are normally quite comparable to the voltage that is found in our domestic AC Mains outlets.

 Repairing sophisticated inverters are not easy due to their many involved complex stages and requires expertise in the field.
 Inverters which provide sine wave outputs or the ones which use PWM technology to generate modified sine wave can be difficult to diagnose and troubleshoot for the folks who are relatively new to electronics.